dart-lang/sdk/pkg/analyzer_plugin/doc/tutorial/navigation.md

 describes the region of the file for which navigation is being requested and a `NavigationCollector` through which navigation information is to be added.

+If you mix in the class `DartNavigationMixin`, then the request will be an instance of `DartNavigationRequest`, which also has analysis results.

 ## Example

 Start by creating a class that implements `NavigationContributor`, then